You've heard it all before.

 - Drinking water takes less than a minute, so write < 1 minute

-- Thinking about gratitude takes about a minute, so note 1 minute
+- Practicing gratitude takes about a minute, so note 1 minute

 - If meditation takes you 15 minutes, put 15 minutes